-Every independent consultant needs a cheerleader—a supporter who will help you rally when things get tough.
-Your cheerleader could be your spouse, a business partner, or a longtime friend.
-Regardless of what their role is in your life outside of work, you can always count on them to support and encourage you along the way.
-Your cheerleader should be an enthusiastic sounding board willing to stick by you through the end.
+Every independent professional needs a cheerleader—a supporter who can help you rally when the going gets rough.
+Your supporter may be your spouse, a business partner, a longtime friend, or all three if you’re lucky!
+Regardless of what their role is in your life outside of work, you should always be able to count on this person for encouragement.
+Your supporter should be an enthusiastic sounding board who is willing to stick by you in the most difficult of situations.

-It may take some time to put together your A Team.
-It’s great if you can have all of these positions filled before you get started, but if that’s not possible, take your time and find the right people to fill these important roles.
-Having a strong team as your support structure won’t make your journey less challenging, but it will equip you to hurdle those obstacles and come out ahead.
+Remember, a team of professional partners doesn’t come together overnight.
+While it would be great if you could have all of these positions filled before you start your business, that is not always possible.
+It is worth it to take your time and find the right people to fill these important roles.
+Having a strong team of professional partners in place as your support structure won’t make your journey as an independent any less challenging, but it will equip you to take on the obstacles you encounter and come out ahead.